evvo-labs/evvo/doc/OVERCOMMIT.md

 We use [Overcommit](https://github.com/sds/overcommit) to run checks on every commit.
 Travis will also run these checks against any code it builds.
+Overcommit, when run locally, will only check files modified in the current commit, while Travis will run the checks on all files.
+While you don't have to use Overcommit, ensuring that your code will be accepted by Travis will be much easier if you do.

 To install Overcommit, you will need Ruby >=2.4.
 To check your version, run
 ```